ZegarNotAvailable/Easy-EEPROM-programmer/README.md

 ![Burn record](https://github.com/ZegarNotAvailable/Easy-EEPROM-programmer/blob/main/Pictures/burn-record.png)
 ## User manual.
 - Just put the *.HEX (Intel HEX) files and the 28C256.txt file on the SD card.
-- Up to five HEX files with name format 8.3
+- Up to five HEX files with name format 8.3 (xxxxxxxx.HEX)
 - In the 28C256.txt file put the names without extensions separated by a space.
 ![Burning](https://github.com/ZegarNotAvailable/Easy-EEPROM-programmer/blob/main/Pictures/CA80-monitor-burning.png)
 ## You can use breadboard instead of "CA80-bootloader".